EVHaste/haste-makes-waste/_posts/2021-05-19-the-fireplace.markdown

 ---
 ---

 *[Monster of the Week](https://www.evilhat.com/home/monster-of-the-week/) is a tabletop RPG in the style of shows like Buffy, Charmed, or Supernatural.
-What follows are the (mis)adventures of my friends in a campaign which I DM.*
+What follows are the (mis)adventures of my friends in a campaign which I DM.*[^1]

 ---